 Take the General Knowledge Test for Florida Teacher Certification Examinations upon completion of the 60-hour bachelor’s degree program.

 Step Three: Provide Background Check to School Board and Complete Internship

 Provide fingerprint-based background check to the Polk County School Board and complete your final 12-week internship experience.

 What a Degree in Elementary Education Offers Over Other Programs

 An Elementary Education degree program prepares students to teach kindergarten through sixth grade.
 The bachelor’s degree is designed to provide real-world settings for students to make connections between what is learned in class and how that knowledge is applied in professional practice at a variety of school settings and grade levels as they progress through the program.
 The culminating teaching experience and the final internship provide ample time for teacher candidates to demonstrate mastery of the skills and competencies delineated by the state of Florida as necessary for effective teaching and learning.

 The typical final internship experience is a 12-week placement in a local school where teacher candidates assume the role of a full-time classroom teacher.
-Field experience and internship placements for teacher candidates will be limited to schools within Polk County.
+Field experience and internship placements for teacher candidates will be limited to schools within Polk County, FL.